PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 }
 ```

-Now, when run, you can see the execution schedule
+Now, when run, you can see the execution schedule:

 ```
 PS# invoke-pester c:\temp\pester.demo.tests.ps1